mattfenwick/PeakPicker/library/by_pic.md

    - if you have the two strips in which a CA peak appears, it should usually have a higher intensity as a CA(i) peak than as a CA(i-1) peak.
      The same applies for CB
- - ss-residue: ss-sstype and protein-residue-sstype

 ![hncacb strips](by_pic/hncacb_overlap.png)

-## All peaks of spin system (in all spectra)
- - ss-sstype: from BMRB statistics, peak-peaktype
- - peak-peaktype: from other peak-peaktype, matching chemical shifts

 ## Sequential and sequence-specific assignment
  - key for the pictures in this section: